 Your body digests food in a more efficient way, so you don’t feel bloated or unable to process food.
 It helps with IBS and other digestive issues that are blighting the lives of people across the world.

 It enables the body to respond to inflammation.
-And this reduces the chances of related diseases such as IBS, arthritis, endometriosis, lupus and more.
+Because this reduces the chances of related diseases such as IBS, arthritis, endometriosis, lupus and more.

 You feel more in control of your life and the Vagus Nerve produces the relaxed state that helps you deal with depression and anxiety.